-The Europe 2020 - Strategy of the EU and its implementation.

-- 3. Historical experiences of the transition from a planned economy to a market economy will be studied and especially the situation of the former communist countries in east-Europe will be analyzed. - 4.
+- 1. The characteristics of a planned economy and the criteria for a market economy will be clarified.
+Different economic schools and scholars focus on different aspects of the society and present different concepts of cooperation between the public and private sector. - 2.
+How do the countries in different economic systems plan their long-term developments?
+Two examples will be given and analysed in detail: The 13th five-year plan and the Europe 2020 Strategy of the EU. - 3.
+Historical experiences of the transition from a planned economy to a market economy will be studied and especially the situation of the former communist countries in east-Europe will be analysed. - 4.
 The theory of sustainable development will be illustrated: smart, green, inclusive growth. - 5.
 The climate challenge and the social challenge - 6.
-The geopolitical and international challenge - 7.
+The geopolitical and international challenge, the future of free trade - 7.
 Important factors to implement green economy will be studied: sustainable consumption, energy efficiency and energy savings, recycling. - 8.
-Business and green economy - 9.
+Business and sustainable development - 9.
 Sustainable urbanization and territorial cohesion (urban-rural relationship) - 10.
-Research, innovation and financing of sustainable development

-- 11. Financial Markets: the international financial system (IMF, World bank, AIIB) and the supervision systems in the US and the EU - 12.
+Research, innovation and financing of sustainable development - 11.
+Financial Markets: the international financial system (IMF, World bank, AIIB) and the supervision systems in the US and the EU - 12.
 Developing countries and the International financial markets - 13.
 Implementation of policy, multilevel governance and private public partnership

-During the course the group works will be presented and at the end of the course the individual thesis.
+During the course the group works will be presented and the individual thesis.